What do you do if your husband is not a spiritual leader?

 3. Be Responsible for Yourself

 If your husband doesn’t want to go to church, that doesn’t mean you shouldn’t go.
 If your husband isn’t interested in joining a Bible study and growing more in his faith (at least that’s how you see it), that doesn’t mean that you shouldn’t.
+And if you’re worried that your husband is leaving the faith, that doesn’t mean that you need to as well.

 I’m not sure why we believe that the husband must be the stronger believer.
 A spiritual leader simply means that he sets the tone for the family, and that ultimately he is responsible before God for the spiritual condition of his family.
 It does not mean that if you have memorized more Scripture than he has that your family is somehow out of God’s design.
 It doesn’t mean that if you know the Bible better than he does that your family is violating God’s code.
 Why do we always think that?